True Wealth Review 2024 – Pros & Cons

 On the negative side, I could only find two complaints:

 I also looked at some reviews on TrustPilot, but there are only 15 of them.
-Some people complained about the performance being lower than the S&P500’s performance.
+Some people complained that the performance was lower than the S&P500’s.
 I wanted to mention that review because many people misunderstand ETF Robo-advisors.

 True Wealth manages a fixed index ETF portfolio for you.
 They will not perform any magic to perform better than the market.
 You can get S&P500 performance (minus fees) at True Wealth by only holding this index in your portfolio.
 The main advantage of a Robo-advisor is ease of use, not performance.